owntracks/recorder/README.md

 `--precision` overrides the compiled-in default.
 (See "Precision" later.)

 `--geokey` sets the API key for reverse geo lookups.
 We support Google (legacy) and OpenCage which we recommend [OpenCage](doc/OPENCAGE.md).
-You will require an API key for both.
+We also support [revgeod].
+You will require an API key for the first two.
 For backwards-compatibility the API key for Google is used "as is", whereas you prefix the OpenCage API key with the string `"opencage:"`:
 ```
 --geokey "opencage:xxxxxxxxxxxxxxxxxxxxxx"      # for OpenCage
 --geokey "xxxxxxxxxxxxxxxxxxxxxx"               # for Google
+--geokey "revgeod:localhost:8865"               # for Revgeod (host:port)
 ```

 (The rules of the game for using Google as reverse geocoder changed in May 2018; make sure to check Google's Map Project documentation before using this)